david-bogdan-r/ARTEMIS/README.md

         structure exceeds 500 residues, stepdiv will be set to 100 by default.

-    nlargest=INT [DEFAULT: nlargest=len(qres) if len(qres) < 500 else 2*threads]
+    toplargest=INT [DEFAULT: toplargest=len(qres) if len(qres) < 500 else 2*threads]
         Number of largest mutually closest residue sets for which alignments are constructed.

     shift=FLOAT [DEFAULT: shift=3 if len(qres) < 500 else 20]
-        The shift value for the ScoreMatrix used in the Needleman-Wunsch algorithm.
-Larger shift provides higher coverage.
+        The shift2 value for the ScoreMatrix used in the Needleman-Wunsch algorithm.
+Larger shift2 provides higher coverage.

     -p, --permutation [DEFAULT: OFF]
         Permutation mode.
-If specified, ARTEMIS will add the permutation alignment details to the standard output, and save its output files to the saveto folder (if the folder is specified).
+If specified, ARTEMIS will add the topology-independent alignment details to the standard output, and save its output files to the saveto folder (if the folder is specified).
-        The mode is automatically activated if the TM-score of the query structure for alignment with permutations is at least 10% higher than the TM-score of the permutation-free alignment.
+        The mode is automatically activated if the TM-score of the query structure for topology-independent alignment is at least 10% higher than the TM-score of the backbone-dependent alignment.

     -v, --verbose [DEFAULT: OFF]
         Verbose mode.